SebTota/EmwiAutoMoto/README.md

 WantedBy=multi-user.target
 ```

-If you add this file, OR make any changes to thsi file, you must run the following command:
+If you add this file, OR make any changes to this file, you must run the following command:
 ```bash
 systemctl daemon-reload
 systemctl restart emwiautomoto